Daisy-butter/CV_1/LAB1/README.md

 ## Ready, Set, Code! 🎉

-Now you’re all set to conquer the world of machine learning.
+Now you’re all set to conquer this project of MLP.
 No matter if you're preprocessing data, fine-tuning hyperparameters, or exploring attention mechanisms, this project has something for everyone.
 And hey, don’t forget to have fun — because coding is always better with a smile! 😄

 Happy coding! 💻✨